All Episodes

 One other issue I want to ask you about, and that's ufology itself.

-itself to pieces.
-I see fights going on now, vitriolic fights over the internet and elsewhere
+I see fights going on now, vitriolic fights over the internet and elsewhere, as I've never seen before.

-as I've never seen before.
-It's like there are paid disinformation agents or troublemakers
+It's like there are paid disinformation agents or troublemakers out there right now.

-as intense as it is right now.
+In all the years I've been covering this, I've never seen it as intense as it is right now.

 That must mean something.

-Because, you know, five years ago, before people were busily logging on, If you were angry at somebody, you more or less sat home and stewed in your own juice or wrote a letter or something.
+Because, you know, five years ago, before people were busily logging on, if you were angry at somebody, you more or less sat home and stewed in your own juice or wrote a letter or something.

 Well, there's a downside.

-Michael Crichton, I think it was Michael Crichton, wrote one of his books that he had a concern about the Internet, and that was that it is becoming so pervasive, so worldwide, that what we're going to end up with at the end of the day is no We're going to end up with the top ten ideas, and they're going to be the top ten ideas in Bombay, in Moscow, in Washington, and everywhere else.
+Michael Crichton, I think it was Michael Crichton, wrote in one of his books that he had a concern about the Internet, and that was that it is becoming so pervasive, so worldwide, that what we're going to end up with at the end of the day is no progress.

-That may well be the case, but I think that if you have this plethora of information, of theories and opinions and everything else, it makes it infinitely more difficult for an individual to sort things out, at least when you have In New York City, I have the New York Times, which most of the time does a very good job, I think, of sorting out the relevant from the irrelevant and so on, although there's some very, very large lacks, particularly in the handling of the UFO subject.
+At least when you have, as in New York City, I have the New York Times, which most of the time does a very good job, I think, of sorting out the relevant from the irrelevant and so on, although there's some very, very large lacks, particularly in the handling of the UFO subject.

-But at least the major international news gets sorted out, but I think when you turn to the internet and you have everything under the sun available to you, you can just walk away staggered and confused.
+But I think when you turn to the Internet and you have everything under the sun available to you, you could just walk away staggered and confused.

 I don't know what the answer to this is.